ceekeh/Linkedin-Devops/README.md

  ansible_processor_cores        **** i can access this info bc its a filter to access this i can pass it as a variable  - import_tasks: install_webserver_{{ ansible_processor_cores}}.yml

+ ANSIBLE ROLES

+Roles let you automatically load related vars,files,tasks, handlers, and other known Ansible artifacts based on a known file structure.

+After you group your content in roles, you can easily reuse them and share them with other users.

 ROLE DIRECTORY STRUCTURE & CONTENT